-- 1) I am a consulting Geologist and President of Equity Exploration Consultants Ltd., a mining exploration management and consulting company with offices at 1238 200 Granville Street, Vancouver, British Columbia, V6C 1S4. - 2) This Certificate applies to the report with an effective date of December 13, 2019. - 3) I am a graduate of Dalhousie University (1997) with an Honours Bachelor of Science degree in Geology and am a graduate of the University of Newcastle, Australia (2003) with a Doctor of Philosophy degree in Geology. - 4) Since 2003, I have worked managing exploration programs focused on identifying and delineating epithermal, porphyry, VMS, orogenic gold, IOCG and other deposits in Alaska, British Columbia, Mexico, Nevada, Nunavut, Ontario, Quebec and Yukon.
-Prior to launching a career in mineral exploration, I completed a Ph.D. research project studying the timing and structural relations of orogenic gold deposits in the Archean Pilbara Craton of Western Australia. - 5) I am a Professional Geologist in good standing with the Association of Professional Engineers and Geoscientists of British Columbia (registration number 33448) and with the Association of Professional Geoscientists of Ontario (registration number 2746). - 6) I have read the definition of "Qualified Person" in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and according to NI 43-101 I am a qualified person owing to my education, experience and registration with professional associations. - 7) I visited the Warintza Property in May, 2019. - 8) I am independent as defined by Section 1.5 of NI 43-101. - 9) I am responsible for sections 1 through 9 and 23 through 27 of this report. - 10) I have read NI 43-101 and confirm that the sections of this report for which I am an author or co-author have been prepared in compliance with NI 43-101. - 11) As of the effective date of this report, to the best of my knowledge, information and belief, the sections of this report for which I am an author or co-author contain all scientific and technical information that is required to be disclosed so as to make the technical report not misleading.
+- I am a consulting Geologist and President of Equity Exploration Consultants Ltd., a mining exploration management and consulting company with offices at 1238 - 200 Granville Street, Vancouver, British Columbia, V6C 1S4. - 2) This Certificate applies to the technical report titled "Resource Estimate of the Warintza Central Cu-Mo Porphyry Deposit" with an effective date of December 13, 2019, and revised date of February 13, 2020, prepared for Solaris Resources Inc. - 3) I am a graduate of Dalhousie University (1997) with an Honours Bachelor of Science degree in Geology and am a graduate of the University of Newcastle, Australia (2003) with a Doctor of Philosophy degree in Geology. - 4) Since 2003, I have worked managing exploration programs focused on identifying and delineating epithermal, porphyry, VMS, orogenic gold, IOCG and other deposits in Alaska, British Columbia, Mexico, Nevada, Nunavut, Ontario, Quebec and Yukon.
+Prior to launching a career in mineral exploration, I completed a Ph.D. research project studying the timing and structural relations of orogenic gold deposits in the Archean Pilbara Craton of Western Australia. - 5) I am a Professional Geologist in good standing with the Association of Professional Engineers and Geoscientists of British Columbia (registration number 33448) and with the Association of Professional Geoscientists of Ontario (registration number 2746). - 6) I have read the definition of "Qualified Person" in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and according to NI 43-101 I am a qualified person owing to my education, experience and registration with professional associations. - 7) I visited the Warintza Property between May 6-8, 2019. - 8) I have had no previous involvement with the Warintza Property. - 9) I am independent as defined by Section 1.5 of NI 43-101. - 10) I am responsible for sections 1 through 9 and 23 through 27 of this report. - 11) I have read NI 43-101 and confirm that the sections of this report for which I am an author or co-author have been prepared in accordance with NI 43-101. - 12) As of the effective date of this report, to the best of my knowledge, information and belief, the sections of this report for which I am an author or co-author contain all scientific and technical information that is required to be disclosed so as to make the technical report not misleading.

 Effective date: December 13, 2019

-Signed date: December 18, 2019 E. L. BAKER # 33448
+Signed date: February 13, 2020

+"Darcy Baker"

 Darcy E.L.
 Baker, PhD, PGeo